nDimensional/andromeda/README.md

 # Andromeda

+Andromeda is a high-performance force-directed graph layout engine.

 Zig version `0.13.0`.

 ```
 $ zig build run
 ```

-Your SQLite database should have a schema that looks something like this:
+Your SQLite database should have a schema that looks like this:

 ```sql
 CREATE TABLE nodes(